 When I asked McNally if he thought it was the Deadheads that drove Garcia to abuse heroin, or if he felt, as I do, that it was a progression from one addiction to another.
 McNally answered:

 “I don’t think there’s an inherent progression [of addiction], I mean everybody starts with milk, too, you know?
 He turned to self-medication for any number of reasons… His father died when he was four, he didn’t get the attention from his mother that he felt he deserved.
 Eventually, yes, but not specifically the fame.
 It was the responsibility.
 Jerry wanted to be Huckleberry Finn, well, if Huckleberry Finn was allowed to smoke joints and play guitar and cruise down the river on a raft.”

 Learn more about Long Strange Trip and how Amir Bar-Lev examines Jerry Garcia’s heroin abuse while remaining the ringmaster of the Grateful Dead in the full article New Grateful Dead Documentary Examines Jerry Garcia’s Relationship with Heroin at The Fix.

-Psych Central.
-(2017).
+Guest Author, P. (2020).
 Jerry Garcia and Heroin Examined in Grateful Dead Documentary.
 Psych Central.
-Retrieved on February 22, 2018, from https://psychcentral.com/blog/jerry-garcia-and-heroin-examined-in-grateful-dead-documentary/
+Retrieved on October 28, 2020, from https://psychcentral.com/blog/jerry-garcia-and-heroin-examined-in-grateful-dead-documentary/